ivanli/blog/content/posts/taking-extreme-ownership/index.md

 ## And Ownership?

 Taking ownership to something means caring deeply about it's outcome.
-It's a form of commitment --- to own something is to be committed on doing the best to ensure it reaches the desired outcome.
+It's a form of commitment --- to own something is to be committed on doing the best to ensure it reaches whatever the desired outcome is.

-Taking ownership to the extreme is about consciously putting aside any
+Taking extreme ownership to is about applying that on whatever you're involved in.
+It's about holding back that natural tendency to protect yourself.

-It completely removes the time and energy spent in finding the answer to "who's responsible?".
+Once someone takes extreme ownership, it completely removes the time and energy spent in finding the answer to "who's responsible?".
 It shifts the focus onto "I've got responsibility on this" and changes the thinking to "how am I committed to making this work out?"

+# What it's not...

+It's not about doing everything yourself.
+Having ownership of something doesn't mean you're always the one doing all of the work.
+You may have others that help you complete the task.
+The ownership comes in to make sure that the task itself is done and the desired outcome is achieved.

+It's not about blaming.
+Blame and ownership are 2 very separate concepts.